How to vote

 I am a Queenstown Lakes District ratepayer but live somewhere else:

-If you live in one area and pay rates on a property in another then you may qualify to enrol on the ratepayer electoral roll.
-If you wish to enrol as a ratepayer elector please complete and return this enrolment form to the Electoral Officer.
+If you live in one area and pay rates on a property in another then you may qualify to enrol as a ratepayer elector.
+The Electoral Roll for the 2019 local elections closed in August, but we are still accepting enrolments as ratepayer electors although you will now be issued with a Special Vote.
+Please complete and return this enrolment form to the Electoral Officer, making sure that you indicate clearly the address to which the Electoral Officer should send your Special Vote.

 - names do not appear on the final electoral roll, but who qualify